-Administration of the Plan is based heavily on information acquisition, definition of organizational responsibilities, and the efficient movement of information.
+Administration of the ESP is based heavily on information acquisition, definition of organizational responsibilities, and the efficient movement of information.
 Specific information will be compiled on the state's overall energy system through the Kentucky Energy Profile.
-The Profile addresses the types and amounts of fuels used, fuel source, and the sectors where they are used.
+The Profile addresses the types and amounts of fuels used, fuel sources, and the sectors where they are used.
 It will also examine the generation, transmission, and distribution systems for the various power sources.
 Specific attention is also paid to the end uses of energy supplies in the Commonwealth.
 Obtaining accurate information is also vital to assessing the vulnerabilities and consequences that exist at all points in the system.

 In order for information from the Profile to be useful, it must be applied.
 In the case of energy management, organizational responsibilities are divided among many governmental agencies, private businesses, and support organizations.
-The Energy Security Plan is a reference that identifies which group or organization has primary responsibility or can help resolve a specific energy issue or concern.
-Organizational roles and responsibilities are defined along with the provision of contact information for the key personnel responsible for the operation of the group.
+The ESP is a reference that identifies which group or organization has primary responsibility or can help resolve a specific energy issue or concern.
+Organizational roles and responsibilities are defined and contact information for the key personnel responsible for the operation of the group, is provided.